sphinx-doc/sphinx/doc/config.rst

    %Y'`` (or, if translation is enabled with :confval:`language`, am equivalent
    %format for the selected locale).

-.. confval:: unused_docs

-   A list of document names that are present, but not currently included in the toctree.
-Use this setting to suppress the warning that is normally emitted in that case.

-.. confval:: exclude_dirs

-   A list of directory names, relative to the source directory, that are to be excluded from the search for source files.

-   .. versionadded:: 0.3

-.. confval:: exclude_trees

-   A list of directory names, relative to the source directory, that are to be recursively exlucded from the search for source files, that is, their subdirectories won't be searched too.

-   .. versionadded:: 0.4

 .. confval:: pygments_style

    The style name to use for Pygments highlighting of source code.
 Default is